Xôi

-Xôi (/vi/) is a traditional Vietnamese dish of sticky rice.
+Xôi (/vi/) is a traditional Vietnamese dish made of sticky rice.

 With a history tracing back to Tai tribes in Southeast Asia, sticky rice became a staple crop in Vietnam partly due to the region's suitability for its growth.
 While somewhat replaced by other forms of rice which are easier to grow, it is still eaten in the modern era, prepared in a variety of different ways.

 History

-The development process of the customs around xôi is still debated.
-Although the civilizations of India and China are often thought to be the foundation of modern East and Southeast Asian culture, sticky rice and the customs revolving around it rarely appear in either region.
-Instead, Southeast Asia has shown the rich development of sticky rice, with each country or ethnic group having unique ways of processing and consuming it.
+The origins of the customs surrounding xôi are still debated.
+Although India and China are thought to be the foundation of modern East Asian and Southeast Asian culture, sticky rice and its customs rarely appear in either region.
+Instead, Southeast Asia has shown the development of sticky rice, with each country or ethnic group having different ways of processing and consuming it.

-According to Vietnamese scholars, the customs related to sticky rice have followed the Tai tribes from Yunnan to the Northwestern region of Vietnam from the beginning of the Christian era.
-This region is still the largest sticky rice growing in Vietnam, partly because this rice variety is only suitable for high terrain with low water.
+The customs related to sticky rice have followed the Tai tribes from Yunnan to the Northwestern region of Vietnam from the beginning of the Christian era.
+This region is notable for growing sticky rice in Vietnam, partly because this rice variety is only suitable for high terrain with low water.
 As such, it was known as "the sticky rice zone" (vùng thâm canh lúa nếp).
 Because of this, sticky rice has become a staple crop in Southeast Asian culture.
-Over the centuries, xôi – its finished product – has made very rich and diverse developments.
+Over the centuries, xôi – its finished product – has undergone very rich and diverse developments.